bbauska/W3Cx-1of5-CSS.0x/README.md

 }
 ```

-An HTML element\'s \"margin\" is the white space that sits outside the border.
+An HTML element&#39;s \"margin\" is the white space that sits outside the border.
 Margins of HTML elements interact with one another on the page to determine how they are arranged on the page.
 A lot of elements have default margins applied.

 For example, the body tag typically has a margin that causes any content to not extend all the way to the extreme edge of the page.
 Be careful, margins can be tricky.
 When two margins touch they \"collapse\" such that the space between the elements is equivalent to the larger of the two margins.
 Like the above properties, you can also set the margins on each side independently using margin-top, margin-left, margin-bottom and margin-right.